Shoulder to Shoulder

 But services are already struggling to keep up with growing demand.
 Nearly half of all cancer patients are diagnosed at a late stage in England, when chances of successful treatment aren’t as good.

 The earlier a cancer is diagnosed, the more likely it is to be treated successfully.
 Right now, 2 in 4 people survive their cancer.
-Cancer Research UK wants this to be 3 in 4 by 2034.
+We want this to be 3 in 4 by 2034.

 Will you stand shoulder to shoulder with the NHS against cancer?